silversub/terraform/provider/classic-infrastructure-data-sources.md

 ## `ibm_dns_domain_registration`
 {: classic-domain-reg}

 Retrieve information about a domain registration from the IBM DNS Domain Registration Service.
 The domain must initially be registered via the UI of the IBM Cloud DNS Registration Service.
 Typically the Domain Registration data source is used in configuration with global load-balancing services, , for example, Cloudflare, Akamai or IBM Cloud Internet Services (Cloudflare).
-For additional usage instructions see the resource `ibm_dns_domain_registration_nameservers`.
+For more information, see the resource `ibm_dns_domain_registration_nameservers`.

 ### Sample Terraform code
 {: classic-domain-reg-sample}